TABLE OF CONTENTS

 What can be some kind of disadvantage here is that holding time can be increased as if the first couple of members are not near the phone, the caller will need to wait until the call is answered by some member but this strategy does not put a load on the system as the Ring all strategy does.

-In an ERG where there are many calls of roughly the same duration, this can work.
-It does not work as well if a member has been on a call for an hour, and their colleagues all got their last calls 30 minutes ago because the Member who just finished the 60-minute call will get the next one.
+In an ERG with many calls of roughly the same duration, this approach can work.
+However, it is less effective if a member has been on a call for an hour while their colleagues received their last calls 30 minutes ago, as the member who just finished the 60-minute call will be assigned the next one.

 Random ring strategy